Key dissenters absent from Chana hearing

 Saturday’s hearing came two months after an aborted attempt to hold a public forum on short notice, which drew heavy criticism from local residents.

 On May 12, Kaireeyah Ramanya, a young Chana resident, wrote a letter to “Grandpa Prayut” asking him to cancel the hearing that had been scheduled to start on May 14.
 She slept at Songkhla City Hall in protest while waiting for an answer from Prime Minister Prayut Chan-o-cha.
-She give him until May 20 to reply.
+She gave him until May 20 to reply.

 The “daughter of Chana”, as she came to be known, complained that the hearing was poorly publicised and people from nearby provinces were not allowed to join.